pw4rn3r/ECE382/notes/L4/L4_addressing_modes.md

 <br>
 <br>
 <br>
-- In the Digital I/O section, how is it recommended that you should configure unused pins?
+c) (5pts) In the Digital I/O section, how is it recommended that you should configure unused pins?
 In your own words, explain why is this course of action recommended.
 <br>
 <br>
 <br>